Muhammad Shah of Malacca

 Sultan Muhammad Shah ibni Almarhum Sultan Megat Iskandar Shah (died 1444), also popularly known as Raja Tengah or Radin Tengah, was the third sultan of Malacca.
 He is the son of Megat Iskandar Shah of Malacca.
 He ruled Malacca from 1424 to 1444.
 Some sources named the third ruler of Malacca as Sri Maharaja.
 Some sources also named him as Sultan Mohammad Shah, although different versions suggest that Sultan Mohammad Shah was Raja Tengah's son.
-He had two sons, Raja Kasim and Raja Ibrahim.
-He was succeeded by Abu Syahid Shah.
+He had two sons, Raja Kasim and Raja Ibrahim, the latter succeeding him under the name of Abu Syahid Shah.